-Cards labeled either MicroSD or TransFlash, with up to 32 GB of Flash memory, are compatible with the RCC Memory slot.
+Cards labeled either MicroSD or TransFlash, with up to 32 GB of Flash memory, are compatible with the RCC Memory slot (larger sizes were not tested at time of publication).

 The Memory slot is equipped with a "push-in, push-out" connector and a MicroSD card can be safely inserted into the Memory slot whether the RCC power is On or Off.